-The Fair Credit Reporting Act (FCRA) was established in 1970 and it basically regulates the collection of credit information and the credit reports of consumers.
-It strives to ensure “fairness, accuracy, and privacy” of consumers.
-In the simplest of terms, it ensures that you as a consumer have a right to your credit report, that it must contain accurate information and your privacy is protected so that not only companies that you approve can access it.
+The Fair Credit Reporting Act (FCRA) was established in 1970, and it basically regulates the collection of credit information and the credit reports of consumers.
+It strives to ensure the “fairness, accuracy, and privacy” of consumers.
+In the simplest of terms, it ensures that you as a consumer have a right to your credit report, that it must contain accurate information, and your privacy is protected so that not only companies that you approve can access it.

 Equal Credit Opportunity Act Disclosure

 The Equal Credit Opportunity Act is very straightforward; you can not be discriminated against.